Who were the Assyriologists and what did they find?

 Austen Henry Layard: The Father of Assyriology

-In 1845, he resigned from his diplomatic post and began excavating at Nimrud.
+So, in 1845, he resigned from his diplomatic post and began excavating at the site of Nimrud.

-Layard was not the first archaeologist to work in Mesopotamia, but he was the first to really make significant discoveries.
+While Layard was not the first archaeologist to work in Mesopotamia, he was the first to really make significant discoveries.

 In addition, he was often forced to work in difficult conditions, with little money and few resources.